 - #5 State Farm: Cheapest Car Insurance For Students

-- You Can Keep Car Insurance Rates Low By...
+- How To Keep Your Car Insurance Rates Low

 - FAQ: Cheap Car Insurance

-In our study of the cheapest auto insurance companies, we found several companies that provide relatively low rates.
-While there are other car insurance companies that provide cheap auto insurance, we are going to focus our attention on the five mentioned above.
-These providers have the best rates for minimum car insurance coverage, as well as the cheapest full coverage insurance.
+In our study of the cheapest auto insurance companies, we found several companies with relatively low rates.
+While some other car insurance companies provide cheap auto insurance, we are going to focus in this article on the five mentioned above.
+These providers have the best rates for minimum car insurance coverage as well as the cheapest full coverage insurance.

 #1 USAA: Cheapest Car Insurance For Military Families

-Not only does USAA provide some of the cheapest liability insurance, but it also offers full coverage.
-According to our rate estimates, USAA costs about $990 per year for the average 35-year-old driver.
+Whether you're searching for liability insurance or a full coverage policy, USAA provides some of the cheapest average rates.
+According to our rate estimates, USAA costs about $1,013 per year for the average 35-year-old driver.

 USAA auto insurance might be right for you if: